tensorflow/docs/site/en/api_docs/python/tf/keras/Sequential.md

 The `get_updates_for` method allows to retrieve the updates relevant to a specific set of inputs.

-This call is ignored when eager execution is enabled (in that case, variable updates are run on the fly and thus do not need to be tracked for later execution).
+This call is ignored in Eager mode.

 #### Arguments: